abumeezo/TidyDataAssignment/README.md

 * angle: angle between (at start of variable name)
 * , : comma for 'angle between' variables, change it to "and"

-Finally, the changed variable names were then set to the column names of AllData
+Finally, the changed variable names were all made lower-case, run through make.names() and double periods were removed before being set to the column names of AllData

 ###Producing the requested tidy data set